Description

 Risk and Exploitability

-No CVSS score is available and the EPSS score is not published, but the vulnerability is not currently listed in the CISA KEV catalog.
+The CVSS score is 5.5, and the EPSS score is 0.00022.
+The bug is not listed in the CISA KEV catalog.
 Because an attacker would need to trigger the SDIO probe failure—most likely by causing the system to lack the required firmware or by interacting with a removable Wi‑Fi adapter—the risk is constrained to local exploitation.
 Successful exploitation results in a kernel oops and consequent reboot or loss of service for the affected device, with no confirmed privilege escalation or data compromise reported.

 Remediation